CJ Kelly is an online sports writer with over six years experience writing about sports history.

 Once it was cleared with MLB’s executive committee, Ueberroth invited Mays and Mantle to the Commissioner’ office in Manhattan.
 He still wanted it kept secret until the announcement, having the men stay in separate hotels and not tell anyone what was happening.
 On March 9, 1985, a press conference was held and both men were taken off the permanently ineligible list.
 They could keep their jobs in both industries if they wanted.
 Within just a couple of years, Mickey began making so much money off memorabilia and book deals, that Casino greeting would not be necessary much longer.

-Mays continued performing greeter gigs for many venues had co-written several books about his life.
+Mays continued performing at greeter gigs and had co-written several books about his life.
 None did well.
 In an age of gossip and celebrity, run of the mill baseball biographies would not cut it.
 The problem for Willie was his reluctance to be honest about his personal life.
 While Mickey laid himself bare for everyone to see, Willie held back.
 He had married in 1956 and adopted a son in 1959.
 Hardly anyone knew them.
-Race was a factor; many African American could go back to their neighborhoods and hide from the white sports media that ruled that day.
+Race was a factor; many African Americans could go back to their neighborhoods and hide from the white sports media that ruled that day.
 There were still large walls between the communities.
 Mays himself was still socially immature and even his 50s struggled to have close relationships anyone, white or black.

 By the late eighties, he grew increasingly bitter about the autograph circuit where Mantle’s signature earned twice what he did.
 Mickey was embarrassed and even arranged to kickback money to Willie with some of the promoters, unbeknownst to Mays.
 Getting old was not fun.